Xilinx/dma_ip_drivers/XDMA/linux-kernel/readme.txt

 	b. using the provided script.
 		cd tests
         	./load_driver.sh

+  - Run the sample application in debug mode sudo ./sample/tsn-app run

+		or

+  - Run the sample application in non-debug mode sudo ./sample/tsn-app or sudo ./sample/tsn-app  &

   - Run the provided test script to generate basic DMA traffic.
         ./run_test.sh